-There are five parts you should get to know before you start your site: your Header, Navigation, Content Area, Sidebar, and Footer.
+There are five parts you should get to know before you start your site: your Header (Hero area), Navigation, Content Area, Sidebar, and Footer.
 Once you have an idea of what each part does and what it looks like, you'll be building your site in no time.

 If you don't have a logo yet, just leave the logo area blank.
 Read more about setting up your logo and header text.

 Your Navigation is the menu that directs people to different pages of your site.
 Some people also refer to this as their menu bar.
 Jimdo navigation bars come in different styles: breadcrumb, drop-down, slide-in, and normal.
 (You can see which template has which navigation bar in our Template Filter).
 They can also be hortizontal or vertical.
 The navigation you choose will depend on the amount of content you have, the number of web pages you need, and your design preference.
 Read more about the different types of navigation menus here.

 The Content Area is the “body” of your website, and the place where you will add most of your elements, like text and photos.
 Each page of your website can have a different Content Area, making it one of the most flexible parts of your site.

 The Sidebar is your secondary content area, usually a narrow strip on the side of your web page where you can add additional elements.
 The sidebar will show up exactly the